Nurses in Demand

 A small town atmosphere, a group of highly dedicated professional registered nurses, a mission of healthcare and healing with Christian compassion--these are the attributes that make nurses at Pella Regional the best in the region.

 The future is bright for nurses at Pella Regional.
 We are fortunate to have a great deal of administrative support, and a keen focus on quality and a balanced work life.
-The implementation of our Shared Governance Model and our successful designation as a Pathways to Excellence hospital have given all of us a jolt of enthusiasm for our profession.
+The implementation of our Shared Governance Model has given all of us a jolt of enthusiasm for our profession.

 In collaboration with local nursing schools, we have implemented a successful nursing internship program that has led to recruitment of the best and brightest of the new nursing graduates.
 Pella Regional’s low vacancy and turnover rates speak to a high level of job satisfaction which leads to a stable work force.